 How Does the 915 Area Code’s Geography Impact Business Operations?

-From a digital perspective, VoIP providers and businesses using local numbers for marketing must recognize the strong local identity associated with 915.
+From a digital perspective, Voice over Internet Protocol (VoIP) providers and businesses using local numbers for marketing must recognize the strong local identity associated with 915.
 A 915 number instantly signals a connection to the entire West Texas region, which can build trust with local consumers.
 However, it also means that service availability and quality can vary dramatically across the area code’s vast territory.
-A common mistake I see is businesses assuming the strong fiber network of El Paso extends uniformly across all of the 915 territory.
+A common mistake observed is businesses assuming the strong fiber network available in El Paso extends uniformly throughout all nine counties.
+Reports from telecommunication providers indicate that while broadband expansion is ongoing, rural areas still face challenges with consistent high-speed internet access, impacting cloud-based services and VoIP reliability.
+Businesses must conduct thorough due diligence on connectivity in specific service areas within the 915 region.

 Why is the 915 Area Code in the Mountain Time Zone?